 The Find and Connect Website, launched in 2011 for Forgotten Australians and Former Child Migrants, drew on the resources in Finding your own way to bring together historical resources relating to institutional 'care' in South Australia.
 You can use this website to find information about policies, public figures and legislation.

 Finding your story: a resource manual to the records of the stolen generations in Victoria, 2005, also available online.

-Looking west: a guide to Aboriginal records in Western Australia, 2004 (not held at State Library, held at National Archives of Australia)
+Looking west: a guide to Aboriginal records in Western Australia, 2005, also available online.

 This Library Guide has been developed to assist Australian Aboriginal people wanting to trace members of their family, within the collections of the State Library, and should be used in conjunction with the Family History Starter Guide and any relevant Library Guides under Aboriginal Australia.

 Aboriginal people are often the best source for Aboriginal family history.
 Families, friends and communities are invaluable sources of information.
 Approaching Aboriginal organisations is also a useful way to start.
 The State Library holds a wide cross section of information about South Australia and its people, some of which relates to Aboriginal people, but specific information regarding families can sometimes require broad research.

 From 1 July 1842, all South Australian births, deaths and marriages were required to be registered.
 Prior to the commencement of civil registration in 1842, church registers provide most records for births, deaths and marriages.